 A New Kind of Urban Farm Education

 Building a business model off of compelling YouTube videos has been the demise of many businesses before anyone ever made a dime.
-It can also present so many options, there is a real ‘paralysis by analysis‘ where the only decision becomes no decision.
+It can also present so many options; there is a real ‘paralysis by analysis ‘where the only decision becomes no-decision.

 We can look at Joel Salitin, Elliot Colman, and JM Fortier building teachable systems into books, workshops, and presentations that evolved into learning platforms that have inspired and helped tens of thousands of farmers get started and improve their farms.
-As more people leave other industries and bring outside perspectives to what’s possible, food and agriculture will continue to morph into a more interesting and diverse market ripe with opportunity.
+As more people leave other industries and bring outside perspectives to be possible, food and agriculture will continue to morph into a more exciting and diverse market ripe with opportunity.

-The ability to educate yourself in a way that fits your current lifestyle, allowing you plenty of time to get clear on your career and life goals.
+Your success depends on your ability to educate yourself in a way that fits your current lifestyle, allowing you plenty of time to get clear on your career and life goals.
 Start small, see success, reinvest, level up, implement and pivot your way to success as you learn.